mgutz/dat/README.md

 )
 ```

-is sent to the database with the args inlined bypassing
+is sent to the database with inlined args bypassing
 prepared statement logic in the lib/pq layer.

 sql